ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

 ```
 {: codeblock}

-## How to configure policy for all services in all the resource groups for an user?
+## How do I configure policy for all services in all the resource groups for an user?
 {: #user-policy-faq}
 {: faq}
 {: support}